bloodyowl/2021-01-types-talk/README.md

 2. Show nothing when loading
 3. Show "No result was received" when the API returned an empty profile
 4. Show "An error occured" when the API errored
-4. Show the receive avatar and email when successful
+4. Show the received avatar and email when successful

 ### Naive JavaScript